TypeFox/typir/packages/typir-langium/README.md

 the language workbench for developing textual domain-specific languages (DSLs) in the web.

 Typir-Langium depends on Typir, the stand-alone library for type systems and type checking for software languages in the web, independent from any language workbench.
-Typir-Langium is a dedicated binding of Typir for DSLs which are developed with Langium.
+Typir-Langium is a dedicated binding of Typir for languages and DSLs which are developed with Langium.

 ## Installation